50% OFF SHIPPING ON ORDERS OVER $300!

 Nerites: The Stylin’ Cleanup Crew

 Nerite snails are freshwater mollusks originating from the East Coast of Africa, commonly found in rivers and streams.
 With various colors and patterns like Batik, Horned, Helmet, and Onion, they're popular in aquariums for their algae-cleaning abilities.
 Besides their practical role, their beautiful shells and grazing behavior make them enjoyable to observe.
-We house them on pool-filtered sand or bare-bottom tanks with Matten filters, supplementing their diet and enhancing their environment with Indian Almond Leaves and LED lighting for natural algae growth.
-Nerite snails are one of the best-eating animals you can find for an aquarium, but what makes them even cool are all the varieties, here are a few of my personal favorites.
+We keep them on pool-filtered sand or bare-bottom tanks with Matten filters, supplement their diet, and enhance their environment with Indian Almond Leaves and LED lighting for natural algae growth.
+Here are a few of my personal favorites.

-Lets start strong with everyone's favorite, the Red Racer Nerite!
-These snails have unique shells with stunning colors on their shells.
-Their colors range from reds to oranges and yellows with unique striping on their shells.
+Red Racer Nerite Let’s start strong with everyone's favorite, the Red Racer Nerite!
+These snails have striking shells in shades of red, orange, and yellow, each with unique striping patterns.

 Emily Dourm